 Wood-Mizer spray systems are designed to inject into kiln air one gallon of water per hour for every 1000 BF.
 Because air temperature affects the quantity of water evaporated (warmer air holds more water vapor), we need to balance the quantity of water vapor to the kiln capacity.
-DH small heaters units with will reauire proportionately less water than larger units with bigger heating capacity.
+DH units with small heaters will require proportionately less water than larger units with bigger heating capacity.
 There are options available for every unit so be sure that the kit you are purchasing matches the specifications for the unit that it will be installed in.